ajeyamk/icycle/README.md

 ### About

-A boilerplate for Django Project with SQL
+A boilerplate for Django Project with SQL.
+There is sample app named as Posts for reference.

 Look at Swagger docs for API details at /api/#/